coupdair/Raspi2_case/ReadMe.md

 # DONE

-- v add handles on lower box for mechanical fixing, e.g. 2 M6 screws on sides close to middle box screws.
+- v minkowski on PCB differences (instead of for(m... ) + fast operation in library

 ## TODO

 ### high priority

-- . minkowski on PCB differences (instead of for(m... )
 - _ add temperature probe holer on lower box
 - . put oLED in projection (and PCB contours and hole only)